 “Systematic site review by a team of independent technical experts, at any phase of a cleanup process, to identify opportunities to improve remedy protectiveness, effectiveness and cost efficiency, and to facilitate progress toward site completion” – EPA’s working definition of optimization

-The EA-developed TREE logical framework incorporates industry-standard statistical and numerical multi-media transport models with environmental visualization techniques into a decision-based process that relies on risk management principals, consensus building among stakeholders, and a wealth of EA previous experience/lessons learned to assess three tiers of optimization that can be implemented in either a phased or tandem approach.
+To identify for our clients, and to consult with them about, their optimization needs for mature or recalcitrant remediation sites and the reduction of site management life cycle costs, we have developed a unique logical framework for analyzing the sites of each client that we call TREE.
+TREE incorporates industry-standard statistical and numerical multi-media transport models with environmental visualization techniques relying on risk management principals, consensus building among stakeholders and a wealth of EA previous experience/lessons learned to assess three tiers of optimization that can be implemented in either a phased or tandem approach and applies each of these variables to the individual needs of each client.

 - Tier 1 optimizations are designed to eliminate or significantly reduce environmental liability by achieving site closure/regulatory case closure.
 Ideally, actions implemented under this tier will restore the site to unrestricted use as soon as possible through aggressive remedial actions or, alternately, eliminate or permanently immobilize source and reduce contamination footprint to attain remedial goals over the entire site in an accelerated timeframe.